 The marathon and half marathon are limited to 1,500 total participants to ensure our participants enjoy a safe quality event and to meet the approval of the National Park Service.

 Registration will automatically close when the registration cap is reached.
-In the past the event has sold out several months in advance.
 No waitlists will be available.

 Marathon medals have honored the following states: